Muscarinic agonist: M3

+M4

+Xanomeline exerts its action partially through the M4 receptor.
+Based on preclinical pharmacological and genetic studies, M4 receptors appear to modulate both psychosis and cognitive symptom domains.

 Muscarinic versus nicotinic activity

 Muscarinic acetylcholine receptor subtypes

 The targets for muscarinic agonists are the muscarinic receptors: M1, M2, M3, M4 and M5.
 These receptors are GPCRs coupled to either Gi or Gq subunits.